US House Passes Bill To Penalize Websites For Sex Trafficking - Slashdot

 They were clearly turning a blind eye to people advertising underage prostitutes, rather like Pirate Bay did to people posting torrents that violate copyright.

 If you look at the site: they turn a blind eye to prostitution hosted at www.backpage.com.
 Picking and choosing which prostitutes are under-age, lying about their age, or are undercover police is a burden for any website which would be a legal nightmare to undertake.
 There are many others that have carefully turned a blind eye to such traffic: Craigslist used to do so, and withdrew from the business after a notable murder of a prostitute found on craigslist.
-See https://en.wikipedia.org/wiki/... [wikipedia.org] for more de
+See https://en.wikipedia.org/wiki/... [wikipedia.org] for more details.

 Note: teenagers are not children as in "pedophilia" so there's already some seriously loaded wording by describing underage post-pubescent adolescents this way.